-Medical animation is a type of visual content.
+Medical animation videos are a type of visual content.
 It is a short video, that has been rendered using 3D computer graphics for educational purposes on a topic related to medicine, most often, physiology or surgery, but it could be any number of medically related topics.
 And just as medical animation can cover a wide range of topics, so too can it be aimed at a variety of audiences, from medical students to seasoned researchers to a consumer watching a YouTube video.
 While medical animation in 3D graphic form has only come into existence in the last few decades, people have long been trying to visually depict medical processes and procedures.

 What Is the Purpose of Medical Animation?